Shirtless Chris Evans Shows Off His Superhero Physique, Chest Tattoos As He Does A Backflip Into His Pool

 Some wished that the quality of the clip could have been just a bit better, as it appeared to have been taken from across the backyard.

-“setting up a gofundme to get chris evans a new phone with better quality so he can retake THAT video,” one user commented.
+“setting up a gofundme to get chris evans a new phone with better quality so he can retake THAT video,” one user tweeted.

 Many were happy at the glimpse of the shirtless actor and all his tattoos.

 “The fact that Chris Evans’s torso is covered in tattoos and we never get to see them clearly is simply a crime against humanity.
-Someone charge this man,” a fan wrote.
+Someone charge this man,” a fan tweeted.

 As The Inquisitr reported, Evans has drawn viral interest from past Instagram posts that gave followers a look at his well-toned physique and chest tattoos.
 Last month, he gave fans a glimpse of the ink on his left pectoral, which until that point had only been seen in small part in paparazzi photos.
 The picture from September showed that it appeared to be some sort of large bird of prey, which sparked speculation among fans that it was inspired by his affinity for Eastern philosophy.
 Some believed that the ink represented Garuda, a golden-winged bird from Buddhist tradition.